HRA Calculator

 HRA exemption is calculated as the minimum of three values: (1) Actual HRA received from employer, (2) Rent paid minus 10% of salary (Basic + DA), (3) 50% of basic salary for metro cities or 40% for non-metro cities.
 The lowest amount among these three is exempt from tax.

-Metro cities for HRA calculation include Delhi, Mumbai, Kolkata, and Chennai.
-Employees living in these cities can claim HRA exemption up to 50% of their basic salary, while those in non-metro cities can claim up to 40% of basic salary.
+For HRA calculation, metro cities are Delhi, Mumbai, Kolkata, and Chennai.
+In these cities, HRA exemption apply up to 50% of employees basic salary, while in non-metro cities employees can claim up to 40% of basic salary.

 What documents are required to claim HRA exemption?